|Table of Contents||Introduction|

 State Court Judicial Genocide

-104 years ago, New York State Supreme Court Judge Abel Blackmar ruled in the case, Pharaoh v.
+Around 1906, New York State Supreme Court Judge Abel Blackmar ruled in the case, Pharaoh v.
 Benson that the Montaukett Indian Nation was “extinct.”
 This has stood as New York State law since that time.
 Many legal scholars and historians have issued opinions that the Blackmar ruling was deficient on several fronts.
-In a recent lawsuit involving two Montauk Point motels, the judge stated that the Blackmar decision, 1910 was “questionable.”
+In a recent lawsuit involving two Montauk Point motels, the judge stated that the Blackmar decision in 1910 was “questionable.”
 The Montaukett Indian Nation is rightfully questioning the Blackmar ruling, which was essentially judicial genocide.
 The last paragraph of Blackmar’s ruling stated:

 “…Prior to the purchase of the Indian rights by Mr. Benson, there were a number of Montauk Indians in the enjoyment of tribal rights in Indian Field and a sufficient tribal organization to preserve to them those rights.
 There is now no tribe of Montauk Indians.
 It has disintegrated and been absorbed into the mass of citizens.
 If I may use the expression, the tribe has been dying for many years.
 The separation and scattering of the members, due to the purchase by Mr. Benson, gave it the final death blow.
 But I hold that the purchase was a lawful act, and there is no consideration of justice which makes me loath to find that there is no longer a tribe of Montauk Indians.
 As the Indians are wards of the state, and as this action was authorized by an enabling act, I do not think that costs should be imposed on the plaintiff…”1